 4. The Actual Build

-An important note: PhoneGap Builder can only work with iOS if you’ve joined the iOS Developer program.
-This costs $99 a year.
-With the program’s software, you can actually build the app there yourself, but the reason we’re using PhoneGap is so we can save time by doing all three at once – negating the need to do any separately.
+An important note: PhoneGap Builder can only work with iOS if you’ve joined the iOS Developer program (which was priced at $99/yr when this article was written) and provided your certificates.
+With the program’s software, you can actually build the app there yourself.
+But the reason we’re using PhoneGap is so we can save time by doing all three at once – negating the need to do any separately.
 So yes, you’re paying for a bunch of services you have no intention on using, but if you want your app on any iProducts, they kind of have you over a barrel here.

-Anyway, your app should be done by now, so you can test it by clicking the Android icon to download it to your device.
-Or, you can navigate to the app’s public page on an Android device and download it from there, then install it from your downloads file.
+With your app done and ready to go you can test it by clicking the icon to download a specific app platform it to your device.
+Or, you can navigate to the app’s public page on an Android/iOS device and download it from there, then install it from your downloads file.
 If the app’s icon doesn’t show up, you’ve probably got the URL wrong in the config.xml file.
 Fix it, re-upload and rebuild.

 If everything’s OK though, test the app, play around with it and put it through its paces.
 You shouldn’t have to spend too long on this because, after all, it is your own website.
 But if something’s gone wrong and you need to rebuild it, then update the files in your GitHub repo, go to the app page in PhoneGap Builder and click on update code.
 If this doesn’t work, try rebuild all.